 The stick can be held in either the internal (both hands in the middle) or external position (hands on the outside of the stick).
 The hand position is determined by a coin toss, then alternated in subsequent matches.
 The hands and fingers are not allowed to overlap.
 At the start the match, the stick is held over the board and parallel to it.
 The athletes start pulling on the command of the referee.
 The contestant wins if they can pull their opponent over the board and keep the stick in their hands.

 A stick pulling event has been held at the World Strongman Competition since 2011.
 Stick pulling is also part of the Eskimo-Indian Games.

 - Arm Wrestling — a type of wrestling where each participant place one elbow on a surface while gripping the other participant's hand.
 The aim is to pin the other's arm onto the surface.

-- Strongman Events — a sport which tests competitors' strength in a variety of different ways.
+- Strongman Events — a sport that tests competitors' strength in a variety of different ways.

 - See the unusual sports of toe wrestling and finger wrestling

 - Straight-Arm Hang Test — a fitness test of arm strength